RCConnolly/Jackal_Velodyne_Duke/navigation/README.md

 -----
 This repository contains the memos, logs and packages developed at Duke University, for Jackal robots by [Clearpath](https://www.clearpathrobotics.com) equipped with standard hardware plus the [Velodyne LiDAR](velodynelidar.com/).

-After following the basic [Jackal setup tutorial](https://github.com/MengGuo/Jackal_Velodyne_Duke), you should be able to see Jackal via Rviz and manually navigate it.
+Be sure that you have first followed the [Jackal setup tutorial](../../#jackal-initial-setup) before proceeding.

-In this part, we focused on testing the official [Jackal navigation package](https://github.com/jackal/jackal/tree/indigo-devel/jackal_navigation), which is built on the [ROS navigation stack](http://wiki.ros.org/navigation), particularly the [`move_base`](http://wiki.ros.org/move_base?distro=kinetic) package.
-The test consists of _three_ parts: 1. autonomous navigation via Ros `move_base`; 2. mapping via `gmapping`; and 3. self-localization via `amcl`.
+In this part, we focus on testing the official [Jackal navigation package](https://github.com/jackal/jackal/tree/indigo-devel/jackal_navigation), which is built on the [ROS navigation stack](http://wiki.ros.org/navigation), particularly the [`move_base`](http://wiki.ros.org/move_base?distro=kinetic) package.
+The test consists of _three_ parts:
+1. autonomous navigation via Ros `move_base`
+2. mapping via `gmapping`
+3. self-localization via `amcl`.

-Make sure you have read the [official navigation tutorial](https://www.clearpathrobotics.com/assets/guides/jackal/navigation.html) from clearpath.
+Make sure you have also read the [official navigation tutorial](https://www.clearpathrobotics.com/assets/guides/jackal/navigation.html) from clearpath.

+For each of these tasks you will likely want to monitor the Jackal using the available Jackal desktop tools, such as Jackal RViz.
+Steps performing this remote monitoring are detailed by Clearpath [here](https://www.clearpathrobotics.com/assets/guides/jackal/network.html#remote-ros-connection). **Note**: For [multi-jackal navigation](../../multi_jackal_navigation), the desktop that acts as the ground station computer cannot also be used to monitor a Jackal since the ground station must use its own ROS_MASTER_URI.

 -----
-Part one: autonomous navigation
+Part one: Autonomous Navigation
 -----

 Clearpath provides a [Jackal navigation package](https://github.com/jackal/jackal/tree/indigo-devel/jackal_navigation), which is great.
 So install it either via `apt-get install` or _download the source_ from github and `catkin make`.
 The first method ensures it is always up-to-date via package management while the second allows local modification.
 This part corresponds to the **NAVIGATION WITHOUT A MAP** part of [official Jackal navigation](https://www.clearpathrobotics.com/assets/guides/jackal/navigation.html).

   * **Try default navigation package.**